nspcc-dev/neofs-node/cmd/neofs-adm/docs/subnetwork-usage.md

 # Managing Subnetworks

 This is a short guide on how to manage NeoFS subnetworks.
-This guide considers that side chain and inner ring (alphabet nodes) have already been deployed and side chain contains deployed `subnet` contract.
+This guide considers that the sidechain and the inner ring (alphabet nodes) have already been deployed, and the sidechain contains a deployed `subnet` contract.

 ## Prerequisites

-- neo-go side chain RPC endpoint;
+- neo-go sidechain RPC endpoint;
 - latest released version of [neofs-adm](https://github.com/nspcc-dev/neofs-node/releases);
 - [created](subnetwork-creation.md) subnetwork;
-- wallet with account that owns the subnetwork;
+- wallet with the account that owns the subnetwork;
 - public key of the Storage Node;
 - public keys of the node and client administrators;
 - owner IDs of the NeoFS users.

 ## Add node administrator

-Node administrators are the accounts that can manage (add and delete nodes) whitelist of the nodes that could be included to the subnetwork.
-Only subnet owner is allowed to add and remove node administrators from subnetwork.
+Node administrators are accounts that can manage (add and delete nodes) the whitelist of the nodes which can be included to a subnetwork.
+Only the subnet owner is allowed to add and remove node administrators from the subnetwork.

 ```shell
 $ neofs-adm morph subnet admin add \